HinodeXRT/xrtpy/docs/dem_overview.rst

 Hinode/XRT is well suited for DEM analysis because it observes the corona through multiple broadband filters, each sensitive to different temperature ranges.
-By combining these channels, we can infer a DEM(T) that reproduces the observed filter intensities when combined with the instrument temperature response functions.
+By combining these channels, we can infer a DEM(T) that reproduces the observed filter intensities when forward-modeled with the instrument temperature response functions.

 The solver is iterative in that it repeatedly adjusts a parameterized DEM to minimize the difference between observed and modeled intensities.